Florida Man (TV series)

-Florida Man is an upcoming American streaming television limited series created by Donald Todd, who serves as an executive producer alongside Jason Bateman, Michael Costigan, and Miguel Arteta.
+Florida Man is an American crime drama television limited series created by Donald Todd, who serves as an executive producer alongside Jason Bateman, Michael Costigan, and Miguel Arteta.
 It stars Édgar Ramírez as an ex-cop who is sent back to his home state of Florida to solve a case.
-Anthony LaPaglia, Abbey Lee, Otmara Marrero, Lex Scott Davis, Emory Cohen, and Isaiah Johnson also star in main roles.
+Abbey Lee, Otmara Marrero, Lex Scott Davis, Emory Cohen, Isaiah Johnson and Anthony LaPaglia also star in main roles.
 The series was shot in Wilmington, North Carolina.

-Florida Man is scheduled to be released on April 13, 2023 on Netflix.
+Florida Man was released on April 13, 2023, on Netflix.

 Premise

 Mike Valentine is a struggling ex-cop forced to return to his home state of Florida to find a Philly mobster's runaway girlfriend.
 What should be a quick gig becomes a spiraling journey into buried family secrets and an increasingly futile attempt to do the right thing.